Learning Planet

 Prizes

-12 awardees will then receive $1,000 grant to advance their projects.
+12 will be selected by the jury as ambassadors and will receive a $1,000 grant to advance their projects.

 Recognition

-Projects are published on the Learning Planet projects platform and shared with a global network of education leaders, partners, and changemakers.
+All 60 shortlisted projects are featured on the Learning Planet projects platform and shared across a global network of education leaders, partners, and changemakers.

 Timeline